Biometric data as Hardware token for RWTH Single Sign-On (WebAuthn/FIDO2)

 Step 4

-Once this is complete, call up the Token Manager on the respective end device and follow the steps under Configuration in the Token Manager.
+Once this is complete, open the Token Manager on the respective end device and follow the steps under Initialisation in the Token Manager.

 Step 1